10 Best Rock Songs About The Meaning Of Life

 # 9 – The Circle Game – Joni Mitchell

-Joni Mitchell’s “The Circle Game” is a beautifully introspective song about the passage of time and life cycles, a perfect addition to this list of the 10 Best Rock Songs About the Meaning of Life.
-Written in 1966, Mitchell initially composed the song as a response to Neil Young’s “Sugar Mountain,” which lamented the loss of youthful innocence as one transition into adulthood.
-Where Young’s song takes on a more melancholic tone, Mitchell’s “The Circle Game” offers a hopeful, reflective perspective on life’s inevitable cycles, acknowledging both the loss and the promise of new beginnings.
+Joni Mitchell’s “The Circle Game” is a song about the passage of time and life cycles, a perfect addition to this list of the 10 Best Rock Songs About the Meaning of Life.
+Written in 1966, Mitchell initially composed the song as a response to Neil Young’s “Sugar Mountain,” which lamented the loss of youthful innocence as one transitions into adulthood.
+Where Young’s music takes on a more melancholic tone, Mitchell’s “The Circle Game” offers a hopeful, reflective perspective on life’s inevitable cycles, acknowledging both the loss and the promise of new beginnings.
 First recorded by artists like Ian & Sylvia and Buffy Sainte-Marie, Mitchell’s own version of the song appeared on her 1970 album Ladies of the Canyon, a collection of some of her most beloved work.

 Read More: Top 10 Joni Mitchell Songs